This is an add-on that exposes your openHAB system as a bridge over the HomeKit protocol.

 Your first step will be to create the homekit.cfg in your conf/services folder.
 At the very least, you will need to define a pin number for the bridge.
 This will be used in iOS when pairing.
 The pin code is in the form “###-##-###”.
 Requirements beyond this are not clear, and Apple enforces limitations on eligible pins within iOS.
 At the very least, you cannot use repeating (111-11-111) or sequential (123-45-678) pin codes.
 If your home network is secure, a good starting point is the pin code used in most sample applications: 031-45-154.

-Other settings, such as using Fahrenheit temperatures, customizing the thermostat heat/cool/auto modes, and specifying the interface to advertise the Homekit bridge on are also illustrated in the following sample:
+Other settings, such as using Fahrenheit temperatures, customizing the thermostat heat/cool/auto modes, and specifying the interface to advertise the Homekit bridge (which can be edited in PaperUI standard mode) are also illustrated in the following sample:

 org.openhab.homekit:port=9124 org.openhab.homekit:pin=031-45-154 org.openhab.homekit:useFahrenheitTemperature=true org.openhab.homekit:thermostatCoolMode=CoolOn org.openhab.homekit:thermostatHeatMode=HeatOn org.openhab.homekit:thermostatAutoMode=Auto org.openhab.homekit:thermostatOffMode=Off org.openhab.homekit:networkInterface=192.168.0.6